klamoureux386/ConditionPredictor/ConditionPredictor.AppHost/README.md

-The BioMistral vLLM deployment caches the weights & model on your local file system via the use of the BindMount command below:
+The vLLM deployment caches the weights & model on your local file system via the use of the BindMount command below:

 .WithEnvironment("HF_HOME", "/root/.cache/huggingface")